Search features

 apocias Email Email More info More Info

 Focus on skill building and theory in decision making, problem solving, presentation planning, and knowledge of group process.
 Examine effective small group techniques in a variety of settings.
-Plan and present a group discussion and group presentation.
+Plan and present group discussions and group presentations.

 t Email Email More info More Info